cs121project/cs121project/README.md

 Check out our video presentation here: https://www.youtube.com/watch?v=-ELaBJ0Zhb8

 #### Here are the members of this group:
+The stars indicate the participation of the members.
 <p>👨‍🦱⭐⭐⭐⭐⭐ James Michael D. Magnaye <br>
 🧒⭐⭐⭐⭐⭐Zedric Edward C. Hernandez <br>
 👴⭐⭐⭐⭐⭐Clarence C. Zamora <br>